London Zoo: Gorilla Kingdom

 Opened by the Duke of Edinburgh in March 2007, Gorilla Kingdom consists of a moated island, home to a group of western lowland gorillas.
 The zoo currently holds seven gorillas: an adult male named Kiburi, two adult females named Mjukuu and Effie, a juvenile female named Alika (the daughter of Mjukuu and former silverback Kumbuka) born in December 2014, a juvenile male named Gernot (the son of Effie and former silverback Kumbuka) born in November 2015, a female infant named Juno born to mother Mjukuu on 17 January 2024 and a second female infant named Venus was born to mother Effie on 8 February 2024, just three and a half weeks after the first.
-The Gorilla Kingdom area also features smaller enclosures housing white-naped mangabeys, Sulawesi Crested Macaque, Colobus Guereza, and Diana monkeys.
-The exhibit also features a walk-through aviary housing African birds.
+The Gorilla Kingdom area also features smaller enclosures housing white-naped mangabeys, and Diana monkeys.
+The exhibit also features a walk-through aviary named 'Bird Forest' that houses pink pigeons, lilac-breasted rollers, violet turacos madagascar crested ibis and Von der Decken's hornbill.

 Into Africa

 Into Africa is an Africa-themed area that opened in April 2006.
-Animals on display in this area include Chapman's zebras, common warthogs, okapis, common ostriches, giraffes, pygmy hippos, and African wild dogs.
+Animals on display in this area include Chapman's zebras, common warthogs, okapis, common ostriches, giraffes, pygmy hippos, bat-eared foxes and African wild dogs.
 The Giraffe House at London Zoo, built in 1837, is the world's oldest zoo building still used for its original purpose.
 The Giraffe House has been designated as a Grade II listed building because of its historical and architectural significance.

 Rainforest Life and Night Life

-Rainforest Life is a walk-through indoor exhibit that houses many species of South American rainforest animals.
-Among the species in the main forest walk-through are Linnaeus's two-toed sloths, golden lion tamarins, red titi monkeys, Lac Alaotra bamboo lemurs, big hairy armadillos, Goeldi's marmosets, southern tamanduas, golden-headed lion tamarins, red-footed tortoises, narrow-striped mongooses and Rodrigues flying foxes.
-The building also has a darkened area called "Nightlife", which houses nocturnal animals, including Mohol bushbabies, Senegal bushbabies, grey slender lorises, West African pottos, Malagasy giant rats, naked mole-rats, pygmy slow lorises, harvest mice, lesser hedgehog tenrecs and northern treeshrews.
+These exhibits occupy a shared building on the North side of the zoo.
+The building was originally opened as the Clore Pavilion for Small Mammals in 1967, then given an extensive facelift and renamed the Clore Rainforest Lookout in 2007.
+A further refurbishment in 2010 converted the upper level into Rainforest Life, a walk-through indoor exhibit for South American rainforest animals.
+Species exhibited here include Linnaeus's two-toed sloths, golden lion tamarins, red titi monkeys, Lac Alaotra bamboo lemurs, Goeldi's marmosets, black and rufous sengi, golden-headed lion tamarins, red-footed tortoises, Karoo round-eared sengi and Rodrigues flying foxes.

-Night Life is located below Rainforest Life, with the bottom of the latter exhibit being viewable from a point in the former.
+The lower level of the building, called Night Life, houses nocturnal animals.
+These include Mohol bushbabies, Senegal bushbabies, grey slender lorises, West African pottos, Malagasy giant rats, naked mole-rats, pygmy slow lorises, harvest mice, lesser hedgehog tenrecs and golden hamsters.

 The Outback

 The Mappin Terraces opened in 1913, and features an artificial rocky cliff made of concrete blocks for animal enrichment.
 This was the zoo's first major attempt at recreating natural environments without bars, influenced by European zoos such as Tierpark Hagenbeck, and many different species have been kept in this enclosure during its lifetime, including Himalayan brown bears, polar bears, American black bears, sloth bears, king penguins, Barbary sheep, mouflons, goats, kangaroos, leopards, and wild boar.
-The Mappin Terraces is currently an Australia-themed exhibit called "The Outback", housing emus, red kangaroos and red-necked wallabies.
+The Mappin Terraces is currently an Australia-themed exhibit called "The Outback", housing emus and red-necked wallabies.